fadden/CiderPress2/Install.md

 entirely identical.
 The application itself is compiled to platform-agnostic bytecode.
 Each platform has a system-specific "cp2" executable that gets the runtime up and pointed in the right direction.
-The only significant difference is between 32-bit code and 64-bit code; you cannot run a 64-bit package on a 32-bit system.
+The only significant difference is between 32-bit code and 64-bit code; you cannot run a 64-bit package on a 32-bit runtime.

 If you want to run the command-line app on a platform that doesn't have a system-specific binary on the Releases page, you need to install the .NET runtime for your system, and then